SushiLab/Amplicon_Recipes/README.md

  8. Taxonomic annotation of OTUs and zOTUs against SILVA database with LCA approach (optional).
  9. Quantification of OTU and zOTU abundances.

+### Defined Community

+If -ref is used for a defined community the pipeline processes demultiplexed pair-end `fastq` files and produces OTU abundance tables through the following steps:

+ 1. Merging of pair-end reads.
+ 2. Quality filtering.
+ 3. Primer matching (optional but recommended).
+ 4. Dereplication.
+ 5. Classification by alignment to reference strain sequences
+ 6. OTU clustering of unclassified reads with the UPARSE algorithm (97% id).
+ 7. Reclassification by alignment to reference strain sequences plus unclassified OTUs
+ 8. Taxonomic annotation of unclassified OTUs against SILVA database with LCA approach (optional).
+ 9. Quantification of reference strain and unclassified OTU abundances.

 ### Usage

 **No primer sequences:** will skip the primer matching.
 Only recommended if primer sequences have been already removed and reads trimmed.